feagi/feagi/README.md

-# FEAGI - Flexible & Extensible Artificial General Intelligence
+# FEAGI - Framework for Evolutionary Artificial General Intelligence

-FEAGI (Flexible & Extensible Artificial General Intelligence) is a brain-inspired cognitive architecture and framework.
+FEAGI (Framework for Evolutionary Artificial General Intelligence) is a brain-inspired cognitive architecture and framework.

 ## Architecture Overview